QuantumAgentic/Storacha_dart/README.md

 ## 🤝 Contributing

-This is an unofficial package developed by QuantumAgentic.
 Contributions are welcome!
+This package is actively maintained by QuantumAgentic.

 To contribute:
 1. Fork the repository